plasmaster09/inventory-webapp-05-handling-forms-post-crud/README.md

 Now, we can start to implement the other CRUD operations, and see how they are similar and different from the Read flow.

+### (4.2) Writing SQL queries for CRUD operations

 Let's begin by writing SQL queries that will be used for the other CRUD operations.
-We'll put them in the subdirectory `db/queries/crud`.
+We'll put them in the subdirectory `db/queries/crud`, and eventually use them in `app.js`.

-### (4.2) Writing SQL queries for CRUD operations

 Each CRUD operation has a corresponding SQL command that is typically used in the "query" step of the flow: